Skip to content

 Active Slot Route

-[!NOTE] Because we map to slots instead of nodes, adding or removing a node from the cluster only requires migrating the data for specific slots, drastically minimizing network impact compared to a traditional mod-N hash ring.
+[!NOTE] Because LoomCache maps through routing partitions and server-side ownership slots instead of hashing directly to nodes, adding or removing a node only requires moving specific slices of the keyspace.
+That minimizes network impact compared to a traditional mod-N hash ring.

-The ConsistentHashRing maintains the mapping from slots to physical nodes.
-The client SDK uses this same hash function for smart routing — sending requests directly to the owning node without an extra redirect hop.
+The server publishes PartitionRouter snapshots to clients.
+The client SDK uses the same hash function for smart routing — sending requests directly to the owning group without an extra redirect hop — while PartitionTable and ConsistentHashRing handle server-side ownership planning during membership changes.

 Partition Migration (Dynamic Scaling)